theupdateframework/taps/tap7.md

 The validation behavior during testing should not vary significantly from that in production so that test results can represent real updater performance.

+The official test cases should be publicly available and usable by anyone who wishes to test an implementation.

 # Specification